arnavxjain/FeedDen/README.md

-# Feed Den
-- Smoothness Enhanced
+# Feed Den - Smoothness Enhanced
-- The Templating Basic Social Media App
+- The Basic Social Media App For Connectivity
-- This is a prototype for a complex Social Media App that is still under development
+- This is a prototype for a complex Social Media App that is still under development.

 ## This app uses 👇
 - The React Framework